How Should a Dress Shirt Fit? — 3 Critical Areas

 It’s not their fault really, they just don’t know better.
 But if you’re a regular Compass reader, you know that looking your best means wearing clothes that actually fit your body.
 It’s true.
 Dress shirts, just like suits, need to fit you properly to look good.
 The easiest way to nail this is by going custom, but if you must buy off-the-rack, you need to at least brush up on what to look for when it comes to how a dress shirt should fit (it’s for your own good).

 For this article, we’re going to focus on the three most common and egregious fit mistakes men tend to make with their dress shirts.
 There are others (and we may cover them in a future story) but get these three right and you’re 90% of the way there.
 The three are:

-- Excess fabric in the stomach area
+- Excess fabric in the torso

 - Sleeves too long for your arms

-- Collars that are too tight or too loose
+- Collars that are too loose

-Excess fabric around the stomach area is the leading cause of (style) death among males ages 18-55 in the United States today.
-Unlike with excess weight, this requires no miracle pill to fix.
-You can ask your tailor to cut away the fabric flab on your existing shirts.
-This is a fairly simple alteration, but one you want to get right, so don’t just say “can you take an inch off the stomach?” and bounce.
-Try the shirt on and have your tailor mark it (and ideally, pin it) before he/she cuts, because once it’s taken in, letting out a shirt stomach ain’t happening.
+If you already have a dress shirt that has way too much fabric, there is good news.
+Unlike with excess weight, there’s a miracle pill for this.
+You can ask your tailor to remove the excess fabric on your existing shirts.
+This is fairly simple compared to other alterations, but one you want to get right, so don’t just say “can you take a little off the stomach?” and bounce.
+Try the shirt on and have your tailor mark it up (and ideally, pin it) before he/she cuts, because once it’s taken in, letting out a shirt stomach ain’t happening.

 The Custom Dress Shirt Option